datacamp-content-public/courses-linear-programming-for-shipbuilding-and-repair/slides/chapter_1_edd24b8eafc99896f248da104c80d0ac.md

 	nrow = 3)
 ```

 Now that we have the left hand side of our constraints, we need an operator (>=, <=, ==, etc.) and a right hand side constraint.
-In this example, we are only using the sign <= and each of our constraints will
+In this example, we are only using the sign <= and each of our constraints will use this term.

+The rep_len function takes the <= operator and inserts it into each row of constraints.
+The rnum function is counting the number of constraint rows and then inserting the operator in each row.

+Finally, we provide the Right Hand Side (rhs) of our constraints.

 ```
 my.lp.constraints <- L_constraint(
 	L = my.lp.constraints.lhs,
     dir = rep_len("<=", rnum(my.lp.constraints.lhs)),
     rhs = c(60, 40, 80))
 ```
+In the ROI package, the OP function builds the optimization problem.
+The standard format for this function is as follows:
+OP(objective, constraints, types, bounds, maximum = TRUE)

+Because we have already built the objective and constraints, we only need to address the remaining variables in this function.

+Types: There are three options for types: C, I and B.  C is for continuous numbers.
+In this context, continuous numbers are numbers that have decimals.
+I stands for integer and these are whole numbers and finally, B is for binary or an output of 0,1.

+Bounds: the default is to have no bounds and we are using the default

+Maximum:  The goal here is to maximize, so this value is set to true.
 ```
 LP <- OP(my.lp.objective,my.lp.constraints,max = TRUE,
 	types = rep_len("I",length(my.lp.constraints)))